-Lift off the pulley.
-See instructions under heading Changing a broken or worn starter cord.
+- Lift up the starter pulley.
+See instructions under the heading Changing a broken or worn starter cord.
+Remember that the recoil spring is coiled under tension in the starter housing. - Remove the cassette with the recoil spring from the starter.